brandonavant/private-link-poc/README.md

 * Container Name: `terraform-state`
 * Blob Name: `terraform.tfstate`

-Once the storage account is created, run the following command to initialize the Terraform state (from the `infrastructure/terraform` directory):
+Once the storage account is created, run the following command (from the `infrastructure/terraform` directory) to initialize the Terraform state:

 ```bash
 terraform init